pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Interestigly, <b>result for Fare</b> shows that average ticket cost of the survived passangers is higher than the passangers who did not surived.</p>
+<p>Interestigly, <b>result for Fare</b> shows that average ticket cost of the survived passangers is higher than the passangers who did not surived.
+Similar difference can be observed for mean, median and inter quantile ranges.</p>

 </div>
 </div>